Mind the Science: Synopsis

 Stea uses many examples to explain to the layperson how seductive alternative medicine can be when science-based medicine does not offer immediate results.
 Using the personal story of his mother, Stea explains various pseudoscience practices such as acupuncture, reflexology, chiropractic, Reiki and more.

 Multiple examples used show how difficult it is to navigate through mental illness, addiction and obsessive compulsive disorder often wasting time, money and causing "great harm".
+Stea gives an overview for readers on how to evaluate research while educating why not all studies are equal and explaining why.